WHAT IS PGT TEST? - liveagain

 Chromosomes in humans represent 2 cells linked together into a set (𝐧), the total number of normal cells is 46, including a total of 22 homologous chromosomes and a pair of sex chromosomes (XX, XY). .
 (2n=46) The numerical abnormality of chromosome 2n means that the total number of chromosomes in the embryo is not 46.

-Except for sex chromosomes, the chromosomes of normal embryos are numbered in pairs from 1 to 22.
-In most cases, if the number of chromosomes is abnormal, it is very difficult to have children.
-The goal of PGT is to check whether the number of chromosomes is correct and the typical diseases caused by abnormal numbers of chromosomes, including Down syndrome, Patau syndrome and Edwards syndrome.
+Except for the sex chromosomes, the chromosomes of a normal embryo are numbered in pairs from 1 to 22.
+In most cases, if there are chromosomal abnormalities, it is very difficult to conceive.
+The goal of PGT is to check whether the number of chromosomes is accurate and to identify common diseases caused by chromosomal abnormalities, including Down syndrome, Patau syndrome, and Edwards syndrome.

 Related articles